tt6746690/fast_support_reduction/README.md

 #### TODO

-+ euler angle
++ low priority
-+ optimized forward kinematics
+    + optimized forward kinematics in shaders
     + depth counter algorithm for self intersection volume computation

+## meeting

-#### Readings
+#### before March 22

 + coefficient
     + tune to be fixed
     + account for volume / surface
     + one way to test things work: scale mesh by 100x and see result is invariant
 + support generation
     + meshmixer generates support
     + varied for different software / other scenario
 + the cool part
     + joint based character deformation
 + how to push forward to a publication
     + make things fast
     + dont worry about support reduction